Pulau Senang prison riots: Fates of the eighteen condemned

 On the Friday morning of 29 October 1965, the eighteen men, including Tan Kheng Ann (then 24 years old) and his two henchmen Cheong Wai Sang and Chia Yeow Fatt, were all hanged at Changi Prison, with the prison's veteran executioner Darshan Singh being solely in charge of their executions.
 The eighteen men were executed in batches of three by a ten-minute time interval, and all of them sang as they made their final steps to the gallows.
 Hundreds of relatives of the eighteen men, who all made their final visits on the eve of the executions, gathered outside the prison compound to reclaim the bodies.

-A brother of Chew Thiam Huat (alias Baby Chye; Accused No. 19; 周添发 Zhōu Tiānfā), who was one of the eighteen rioters hanged for the most serious charges of murder, told the press that his brother, a former star soccer player who once represented Singapore and had a bright future ahead, had paid the ultimate price for killing the four prison officers, and he expressed his sadness over Chew's execution.
+A brother of Chew Thiam Huat (alias Baby Chye; Accused No. 19; 周添发 (Zhōu Tiānfā, Chiu Thiam-hoat)), who was one of the eighteen rioters hanged for the most serious charges of murder, told the press that his brother, a former star soccer player who once represented Singapore and had a bright future ahead, had paid the ultimate price for killing the four prison officers, and he expressed his sadness over Chew's execution.
 Lim Ah Mei, the 64-year-old mother of Hoe Hock Hai, who was also among the eighteen condemned, sadly stated that her son was only 24 when he was put to death.

 According to a Sin Chew Jit Poh article published on 30 October 1965, the mother of one of the executed men was reportedly so distraught that she nearly collapsed at the sight of her son's body and had to be helped up by relatives.
 Out of the eighteen condemned, only one was married with two children, and all of the men were in their twenties and the oldest of them was at most thirty years old.